ashwinsel/Milestone-Project-2/README.md

     * #### Javascript
 + ### Frameworks, Libraries and Programs Used
     * #### [Cdnfonts][Cdnfonts] : was used to import Samarkan fonts into style.css file which has been used in the Main Logo title.
     * #### [Font Awesome][def9] : was used to add icons for aesthetic and UX purposes.
-Icons have been used to for social media links which can be easily identified by users regarless of their English language level.
-Icons have also been used on events page to depict type of event.
+Icons have been used to for guide and music toggle button which can be easily identified by users regarless of their English language level.
+Icon has also been used for prefix to questions to make the quiz look more playfull.
     * #### [Git][def10]: was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
     * #### [GitHub][def11] : It is used as the repository for the project's code after being pushed from Git.
     * #### [Powerpoint][def12] : was used for resizing images and editing photos and screenshots for Readme.
 It is also used for designing flyers for event pages.
     * #### [Balsamiq][def13] : was used to create the wireframes during the design process.
-    * #### [Coolors][def14] : was used to find complimenting colors to saffron for the website color palette.
+    * #### [Coolors][def14] : was used to find complimenting colors to the backgorund image for the website color palette.
     * #### [TinyPng][def15] : was used to compress the images that are used in the website, especially on the gallery page.
-    * #### [ShrinkMedia by PixelBin.io][def16] : has been used to compress further and resize the images used on the website.
-    * #### [Bootstrap][def17] : codes from Bootsrap grid html and Css library has been used in the events.html page to align the coontent in columns and rows.
+    * #### [Bootstrap][def17] : codes from Bootsrap grid html and Css library has been used to design the Question and answers section to have a responsive quiz layout in columns and rows.
     * #### [Autoprefixer CSS online][def18] : has been used to parse the CSS in style.css to add different browser prefixes to ensure the CSS works on all browsers.
     * #### [favicon.io][def19] : was used to generate the favicon for the website.
     * #### [W3C Markup Validation Service][def20] : has been used to validate the code on all pages and style.css.